-These are red oceans and are found in nearly ever industry.
+Overcrowded markets are red oceans.
+They are found in nearly every industry.
 Companies try to out-rival each other.

 Blue oceans, on the other hand, are where there is no competitor.
 Blue oceans are uncontested market spaces where the market is yet to be defined by anyone else.

 Cirque de Soleil is a strong example.
 It combined high art theatricality with a circus theme and eliminated animal performers from the show.
 With no similar entertainment format, the shows have been incredibly successful around the world.

 Blue oceans can be hybrids of existing technology, but rarely rely on technological innovation in themselves.

 iPod, after all, was not the first portable mp3 playing device, but it is the most successful because it solved an associated problem – the music distribution industry was rife with pirating.

 With the creation of iTunes, Apple was able to load songs onto their iPods at minimal but reasonable price, making the product simple and convenient for consumers.
 It won favour with consumers and favour with record labels.
 It therefore didn’t just invent iPods.
 It wrapped an entire business model around them.

 Blue oceans like this create brand equity that can last for decades.

 What defines blue oceans is differentiation and low cost simultaneously.
 And it’s first in, best dressed.
 You create brand buzz and a loyal following and this provides a significant barrier to entry.